 - Heat a large pan over medium heat.

 - Once the pan is hot, add in 1 tbsp. of the butter to melt.
 Once the butter has melted add in the shallot to cook, stirring occasionally.
 Cook until the shallot softens and becomes translucent, about 3 minutes.
 Stir frequently to prevent burning.

 - Add in the garlic, cook for about two minutes.
 Stir frequently to prevent burning.

-- Next, add in the remaining butter, lemon juice, wine and red pepper flakes.
+- Next, add in the remaining butter, lemon juice, chicken stock and red pepper flakes, if using.
 Season with salt and pepper.

 - Stirring frequently, simmer the sauce for 3-4 minutes until it cooks down a little.

 - Add in the shrimp to warm up for a couple of minutes.
-If using fresh shrimp, cook until the shrimp just turns pink throughout, about 5 minutes total.
+If using fresh shrimp, cook until the shrimp just turns pink throughout, about 5 minutes total (flipping halfway).

 - Serve the garlic butter shrimp with a few spoonfuls of sauce.